Topical Authority Scorecard

 This is useful for understanding direct head to head competition rather than just global share.

-Section titled “AI Overview topics”This view focuses on AI search.
+Section titled “AI Overview, AI Mode, and ChatGPT topics”This view focuses on AI search.

 For a given domain you can see:

-- Topics where AI Overviews mention the brand
+- Topics where AI Overviews, AI Mode, or ChatGPT mention the brand

-- Topics where AI Overviews cite the brand as a source
+- Topics where these AI search engines cite the brand as a source

-- Topics that have AI Overviews where the brand is absent
+- Topics that have AI search results where the brand is absent

 From here you can open the AI Overview Viewer to see the AI answer text and cited sources for a topic.